omar-nafea/FullStack/web/formsInHtml.md

 However, as a front-end developer, it is essential to know that forms are not the only way to submit data to the web server.
-As you learn more about JavaScript and front-end libraries, you’ll discover that developers often submit HTTP requests directly via code and send data as part of the HTTP request body in a text format called JavaScript Object Notation, or JSON.
-But that is a topic for another course.
+As you learn more about JavaScript and front-end libraries, you’ll discover that developers often submit HTTP requests directly via code and send data as part of the HTTP request body in a JSON format

+### Browser differences

+There are many web browsers available today for browsing the World Wide Web.
+However, each one is developed by a different company using different technologies.
+As a result, you will find that your HTML forms will appear differently when you view them on different web browsers.
+But a form may even appear differently on the same browser when you view the form on a Windows PC or a Mac.
+This makes the creation of a consistent user experience challenging.

+The same input type HTML code displays differently in web browsers such as Firefox, Microsoft Edge, Chrome, and Safari.
+For example, there are subtle differences in the height and corners of the input box.
+There is also a difference in the default input box widths of Firefox and Safari compared to other browsers like Microsoft Edge and Chrome.
+Safari on Mac OS differs a lot from the other browsers using a thinner border on regular corners.

+And It applies in most elements

+how to solve appear inconsistently across different web browsers.
+As you know, CSS allows you to define the visual styling of HTML elements.
+Defining CSS rules for the different HTML form elements will ensure that your element is styled consistently across web browsers.
+For example, you can use elements selectors to select a different element types and apply CSS properties to them.
+It's also possible to study the individual input types using CSS rules.